muziyoshiz/embulk-input-healthplanet/README.md

 # Healthplanet input plugin for Embulk

-Retrieve your innerscan data through Health Planet API v1.
+Retrieve your data from [TANITA's Health Planet website](https://www.healthplanet.jp/) through Health Planet API v1.

 This plugin only supports 'innerscan' scope.
 Other scopes such as 'sphygmomanometer', 'pedometer' and 'smug' are not supported.